Victims (Bill of Rights) Bill

 Overview

-This Victims (Bill of Rights) Bill aims to establish a framework of rights for victims of crime in England, Wales, and Northern Ireland.
-It creates a Victims’ Regulatory Body to enforce these rights, mandates annual reports on the bill's impact, and requires training for criminal justice staff on the effects of crime on victims.
+This bill aims to establish a framework of rights for victims of crime in England, Wales, and Northern Ireland.
+It creates a Victims’ Bill of Rights, a regulatory body to oversee its enforcement, and mandates training for criminal justice staff on the impact of crime on victims.

 Description

-The bill introduces a “Victims’ Bill of Rights” outlining several key rights for crime victims.
+The bill introduces a comprehensive "Victims' Bill of Rights" outlining various entitlements for crime victims.
 These include:

-- Information Rights: Access to timely and accurate information from criminal justice agencies, including details about the perpetrator and court proceedings.
+- Information Rights: Timely and accurate information from criminal justice agencies, including details about court proceedings and the perpetrator's history.

-- Review of Non-Prosecution Decisions: The right to request a review if the police or Crown Prosecution Service decides not to prosecute.
+- Review of Non-Prosecution Decisions: The right to request a review if a case is dropped by police or the Crown Prosecution Service.

-- Support for Vulnerable Witnesses: Children and vulnerable adults will be able to give evidence remotely or from behind screens.
+- Support for Vulnerable Witnesses: Provisions for children and vulnerable adults to testify remotely or from behind screens.

-- Data Protection: Protection of personal data to prevent further harm.
+- Data Protection: Protection of victims' personal data from public disclosure if it poses a risk.

-- Access to Information: Access to transcripts and electronic evidence, prior to court appearance.
+- Access to Information: Access to transcripts and evidence (electronic footage) prior to proceedings.

-- Compensation and Costs: Access to financial compensation and reimbursement of expenses, and the right to approve or refuse compensation orders.
+- Compensation and Costs: Access to financial compensation, property restitution, approval rights regarding compensation orders, and reimbursement of expenses.

-- Training: Mandatory training for criminal justice professionals on the impact of crime on victims.
+- Training for Justice Personnel: Mandatory specialist training for judges, barristers, and solicitors on sexual and domestic violence cases, and broader training for criminal justice staff on the impact of crime on victims.

-A Victims’ Regulatory Body (VRB) will be established to enforce these rights, investigate complaints, and set quality standards for victim services.
-The VRB can impose fines for non-compliance and order compensation to be paid to victims or a victim's fund.
+A Victims’ Regulatory Body (VRB) will be established to enforce these rights, investigate complaints, and publish quality standards for victim services.
+The VRB can impose fines and compensation for non-compliance.

 Government Spending

-The bill mandates government spending on establishing and running the VRB, providing training, publishing reports, and potentially providing compensation to victims.
-Specific figures are not provided in the bill itself.
+The bill necessitates government spending on establishing and running the VRB, providing training programs, and potentially covering increased compensation payments to victims.
+Specific figures are not provided in the bill text.

 Groups Affected